 This lab is comprised of the following steps:

-Note: The Jupyter notebook included in the project has been cleared of output.
-If you would like to see the notebook that has already been completed with output, it is hosted in the same repo as this workshop: Notebook with output: with-output/openscale-full-configuration-output.ipynb
+FAQs / Tipssection for instructions to import the necessary notebooks.
+Also note that the Jupyter notebooks included in the project have been cleared of output.
+If you would like to see the notebook that has already been completed with output, see the

 Go the (☰) navigation menu and click on the Projects link and then click on your analytics project.